 The M.A. program has an emphasis on planning and policy analysis, incorporating a strong basis in analytical research methods.
 The coursework provides a solid grounding for careers in policy analysis and planning.
 The 36-credit-hour program can be pursued full or part time.
-Students can select from four concentrations: energy and environmental policy, historic preservation, urban and regional planning, and community development and nonprofit leadership, or students may specialize in a particular policy area of their choice such as housing policy and nonprofit leadership.
+Students can select from three concentrations: energy and environmental policy, historic preservation, and community development and nonprofit leadership, or students may specialize in a particular policy area of their choice such as urban and regional planning, housing policy, and nonprofit leadership.
 Each student completes an analytical paper or thesis in his or her area of specialization.